qianniaoge/dnsmon/README.md

 The code of DNSMON is documented by using YUIDoc.

 YUIDoc is a Node.js application that generates API documentation from comments in source, using a syntax similar to tools like Javadoc and Doxygen.
-Once you have YUIDoc installed on your machine you can simply generate the documentation with 'yuidoc .' in the root of the project
+Once you have YUIDoc installed on your machine you can simply generate the documentation running 'yuidoc .' in the root of the project

 #### Additional Informations for Developers
 During the development you should set dev: true, localCacheActive: false, and debugMode: true in the embedding options.